Why should you consider network marketing from home?

 As part of your starter kit – which many companies require that you purchase – you will also likely have a starter set of sales and order forms.

-Cons of MLMs
+Cons of MLMs for Moms

 Joining a MLM isn’t for everyone.
 It does require selling things, and many moms aren’t interested in selling things, particularly at home parties.
 For those who do sell, there are minimum requirements to meet, and this varies from company to company.